animecss/anime.css/README.md

 # Anime.css

-A lightweight cross-browser CSS animations library.
+アニメ is a lightweight cross-browser CSS animations library.

 ## TODO